Dream Story

 Rhapsody: A Dream Novel, also known as Dream Story (Traumnovelle), is a 1926 novella by the Austrian writer Arthur Schnitzler.
 The book deals with the thoughts and psychological transformations of Doctor Fridolin over a two-day period after his wife confesses having had sexual fantasies involving another man.
 In this short time, he meets many people who give clues to the world Schnitzler creates.
-This culminates in the masquerade ball, an event of masked individualism, sex, and danger for Doctor Fridolin, the outsider.
+This culminates in the masquerade ball, an event of masked identity, sex, and danger for Doctor Fridolin, the outsider.

 It was first published in installments in the magazine Die Dame between December 1925 and March 1926.
 The first book edition appeared in 1926 in S. Fischer Verlag.
-The best known of the film adaptations is the 1999 film Eyes Wide Shut by director-screenwriter Stanley Kubrick and co-screenwriter Frederic Raphael, although it makes significant alterations to the setting and story.
-Prior to this film, it had been adapted for Austrian television in 1969, and a low-budget Italian film entitled Nightmare in Venice in 1989.
+The best known of the film adaptations is the 1999 film Eyes Wide Shut by director-screenwriter Stanley Kubrick and co-screenwriter Frederic Raphael, although it makes significant alterations to the setting.
+Prior to this film, it had been adapted for Austrian television in 1969, as an Italian film entitled Il cavaliere, la morte e il diavolo in 1983, and as a low-budget Italian film entitled Nightmare in Venice in 1989.

 The book belongs to the period of the Decadent movement in Vienna after the turn of the 20th century.

 Story

-Dream Story is set in early-20th-century Vienna.
+Dream Story is set in early-20th-century Vienna during Mardi Gras.
 The protagonist of the story is Fridolin, a successful 35-year-old doctor who lives with his wife, Albertina (also translated as Albertine), and their young daughter.

 One night, Albertina confesses that the previous summer, while they were on vacation in Denmark, she had a sexual fantasy about a young Danish military officer.
-Fridolin then admits that during that same vacation he had been attracted to a young girl on the beach.
+Fridolin then admits that during that same vacation, he had been attracted to a young girl on the beach.
 Later that night, Fridolin is called to the deathbed of an important patient.
 Finding the man dead, he is shocked when the man's daughter, Marianne, professes her love to him.
 Restless, Fridolin leaves and begins to walk the streets.
 Although tempted, he refuses the offer of a young prostitute named Mizzi.

-He encounters his old friend, Nachtigall, who tells Fridolin that he will be playing piano at a secret high-society orgy that night.
+He encounters his old friend Nachtigall, who tells Fridolin that he will be playing piano at a secret high-society orgy that night.
 Intrigued, Fridolin procures a mask and costume and follows Nachtigall to the party at a private residence.
-Fridolin is shocked to find several men in masks and costumes and naked women with only masks engaged in various sexual activities.
+Fridolin is shocked to find several men in masks and costumes, along with naked women wearing only masks, engaged in various sexual activities.
 When a young woman warns him to leave, Fridolin ignores her plea and is soon exposed as an interloper.
 The woman then announces to the gathering that she will sacrifice herself for Fridolin, and he is allowed to leave.